Paul Goldschmidt Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Cubs pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.15).

-- Cubs pitchers combine to give up the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (104 total, 1.1 per game).

+- Steele will look to earn his 10th win when he makes the start for the Cubs, his 18th of the season.
+He is 9-3 with a 2.96 ERA and 87 strikeouts through 97 1/3 innings pitched.

-- The righty last pitched on Saturday against the Boston Red Sox, when he threw six innings, allowing one earned run while giving up three hits.
+- The left-hander's most recent appearance was on Sunday against the Boston Red Sox, when he went six innings, surrendering six earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.